gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 For the next step you're going to create role we're going to assume into.
 For this you'll be using terraform.
 Make sure you have `git`, `terraform`, `jq` and `AWS CLI` installed on your machine.
 Installation instruction of these tools are [available](adding-custom-cloud-credentials.md#installing-3rd-party-tools).
 If you're familiar with terraform we recommend you check the terraform module we'll be using to create necessary roles & policies. [https://github.com/gridai/terraform-aws-gridbyoc](https://github.com/gridai/terraform-aws-gridbyoc) This module is published on official terraform registry for your convenience [https://registry.terraform.io/modules/gridai/gridbyoc/aws/latest](https://registry.terraform.io/modules/gridai/gridbyoc/aws/latest)

 {% hint style="info" %}
-The script need following list of permissions:
+The script needs following list of permissions:
 {% endhint %}

 {% hint style="info" %}